99 beautiful things we love about America

 Caddo Lake, Texas and Louisiana

 Caddo Lake unfurls across the Louisiana-Texas border, spreading out for an incredible 25,400 acres.
 This glorious wetland area is best known for being home to an enormous Spanish moss-drenched cypress forest, tipped as the largest in the world.
 American alligators lurk beneath the canopy too, usually on the hunt for fish.
-Discover more of the world's stunning natural wonders here.

 Lake McDonald, Glacier National Park, Montana

 "Crown of the Continent" is a fitting nickname for this national park in the very northern reaches of the United States.
 Here, snow-dusted peaks form perfect triangles against the sky, reflecting in lakes and giving way to meadows studded with wildflowers.
 The largest of all the lakes here is Lake McDonald – it was carved out by glaciers and its glossy expanse stretches across more than 10 miles (16km).
-Now take a look at these fantastic travel photos that'll make you feel better about the world.

 Comments